phu2007vis/my_docker/README.md

 ```

 # All bin bash (paste to user data when lauching intances)
+# Choose the ubuntu vm ( very important because of type of command line it just work in linux ubuntu)
 ### Because the model deeplearning is heavy so it will take about 5 minutes to boot the web site and pull the image

 ```bash
 #!/bin/bash
 sudo apt-get update -y